galette-plugins/plugin-oauth2/README.md

 ### Scopes

 Default `member` scope will be added if it is not present in your configuration (even if you do not set any scope).
-To declare multiple scopes, separate them with a space like `member member:phone member:localization`.
+To declare multiple scopes, separate them with a space like `member member:phones member:localization`.

 * `member`: default, basic scope - always included:
+  * user id,
   * user full name,
   * login,
   * email,
+  * language,
-  * language
+  * status
-  * company name if relevant
 * `member:personal` precise personal data:
   * birthdate,
   * job,